-If the SYN option code has been specified, the exit-routine is not used; should you specify an address anyway, the address is overwritten before the synchronous request completes.
-(VTAM uses the ECB-EXIT field as an internal ECB in this situation-see the ECB operand description above).
+If the SYN option code has been specified, this operand is not used; should you specify an address anyway, the address may be modified before the synchronous request completes.
 The RPL exit-routine is scheduled only if asychronous handling of the request has been specified.